-The current COVID-19 pandemic is similar in that it affects most people's lives to a large degree.
-Even if your work life hasn't changed, constant news coverage and public discussions add to stress and panic, which isn't productive or healthy.
-While it's important to stay up-to-date on the latest recommendations, it’s imperative that we maintain our own mental and emotional health as well.
-Learning how to stay focused while studying, working from home or pursuing your personal goals is one way that you can feel like you’re still in control and maintain a sense of calm during the chaos.
+The COVID-19 pandemic struck a similar chord in that it has affected most people's lives in some way.
+Even if your work life didn’t change, constant news coverage and public discussions may have added unhealthy stress and panic.
+While it's important to stay up-to-date, it’s imperative that we maintain our own mental and emotional health as well during situations like these.
+Learning how to stay focused while studying, working from home or pursuing your personal goals is one way that you can feel like you’re still in control and maintain a sense of calm when times seem uncertain.

-- Organize your workspace.
 It's easy to get sidetracked when working from home.
-You might procrastinate because you want to check some household chores off of your to-do list or simply because there are other people to chat with and activities to do in your home.
-The best method to stay focused is by creating a space where you work.
+You might procrastinate because you want to check some household chores off of your to-do list or simply because there may be other people to chat with and activities to do in your home.
+The best method to stay focused is by creating a dedicated space where you work.
 This can be anything from a corner of your bedroom or a set office space.
 Resist the temptation to do anything but work in the space once it has been designated as your go to work or learning spot.

 Tuition & Financial Aid